Avkash/mldl/orgs/h2o/guide/algo/h2o_gbm_bin_reg_scala.md

-# H2O GBM (Gradient Boosting Machine) - Logistic Regression in Scala #
+# H2O GBM (Gradient Boosting Machine) - Logistic Classification in Scala #

 ## Datasets ##
 The dataset used in this example can be obtained from here: